 Artist, educator and environmentalist

 Born in Australia and raised in Nigeria, Nnenna Okore has received international acclaim for her richly textured abstract sculptures and installations.
 Known for their environmental ties, her breathtaking works explore the fragility and ephemerality of terrestrial existence.
-Her highly tactile sculptures respond to the rhythms and contours of everyday life, combining reductive methods of shredding, fraying, twisting, teasing and washing with constructive processes of tying, weaving, stitching and dyeing.
+Her highly tactile sculptures respond to the rhythms and contours of everyday life, combining reductive methods of shredding, fraying, twisting and teasing with constructive processes of tying, weaving, stitching and dyeing.
 Also, informing her aesthetics are familiar sounds of sweeping, chopping, talking and washing, processes that reflect the transience of human labor and its inevitable mark on the material world.

 Inspired by forms, topographies, and phenomena related to place, memory, time, and language, she invites her viewers to consider and encounter earthly structures more delicately.
 She is deeply concerned with earth’s vulnerability amidst the wave of climate disaster in its path.
-While the most calamitous effects have yet to be felt by all, the environmental devastation is unleashing heavy flooding, violent storms, droughts, desertification and a wreckage of the natural habitats.
+While the most calamitous effects have yet to be felt by all, the environmental devastation is unleashing heavy flooding, violent storms, droughts, desertification and wreckage of the natural habitats.
 In her works, she romanticizes nature’s sublimity and the essence of life.
 Okore is currently working on multiple environmental engagements and collaborations in Chicago and Nigeria.